Thomserve/GivLocalDocs/src/content/docs/app-settings/connection.md

 | Live Data Refresh | How often the Dashboard updates (power flow, battery SOC, quick stats) | 10 seconds |
 | Full Telemetry Refresh | How often the slower, more detailed register read runs | Longer interval |

-Live data refresh can be set between 10 and 120 seconds.
+Live data refresh can be set between **10 and 120 seconds** in steps of 10.
 A shorter interval gives more responsive readings but generates more network traffic to the inverter.

 ## Polling method